Skip to content

 PointPerfect keys are valid for a maximum of 56 days.
 During that time, the RTK device can operate normally without the need to update keys.
 However, when the keys are set to expire in 28 days or less, the RTK device will attempt to log in to WiFi at each power on.
 If WiFi is not available, it will continue normal operation.

 On RTK L-Band equipped devices, if the keys fully expire, the device will continue to receive the L-Band signal but will be unable to decrypt the signal.
-The RTK Facet L-Band will continue to have extraordinary accuracy (we've seen better than 0.15m HPA) but not the centimeter-level accuracy that comes with RTK.
+The RTK EVK will continue to have extraordinary accuracy (we've seen better than 0.15m HPA) but not the centimeter-level accuracy that comes with RTK.

 Display showing 14 days until Keys Expire